 What kind of questions should you make sure we ask?
 Ones that get at the core features.
 “So, what did the buyers think?” will only get you so far.
 Here’s a short, but concise list of questions that we’ll try to get answers to.

-- “What things about the home did you like the most?
-What kind of things did you like the least?”: Learning what parts of your home you should highlight to buyers can be really helpful for you as a seller.
-Maybe you have a gorgeous view out your windows that buyers really noticed.
-Keeping all your blinds open or putting up beautiful valences before your next showing could highlight that!
-On the other end, if something small is making buyers uncomfortable while looking around (outdated paint color, boxes of your things lying around, etc.), if might be time to change that before the next people look around.
+“What things about the home did the buyers like most?
+What kind of things did they like the least?”: Learning what parts of your home you should highlight to buyers can be very helpful for you as a seller.
+Maybe you have a gorgeous view that ignited a positive response.
+Keeping your blinds open or putting up framing with windows with drapes before your next showing could highlight that!
+Conversely, if something small is making buyers uncomfortable (outdated paint color, boxes of your things lying around, etc.), if might be time to change that before the next showing appointment.

-- “What are your thoughts about the price of the house?”: This can be an uncomfortable topic to bring up, but it’s a necessary evil.
-Hopefully, with our help, your home is priced correctly based on its location and comparable homes in the area.
-However, if your target buyers cannot afford that kind of price range, it may be time to look into lowering your price a little bit.
+“What are your thoughts about the price of the house?”: This can be an uncomfortable topic to bring up, but serious buyers are often savvy and have done research, and their opinions may help serve you.
+Hopefully, with our help, your home is already priced appropriately based on its location and comparable homes in the area.
+However, if your target buyers aren’t making offers, it may be time to look into a price adjustment to meet the market.

 “How does this house compare to other houses the buyers have toured?”: Just like with the first question, there might be certain aspects of your home that today’s buyers value.
 Does your neighborhood feature mature trees and a general feeling of pride of ownership?
 We want to continue to reference that in our discussions with buyers and other agents.